-Chronic obstructive pulmonary disease or COPD refers to respiratory (lung) diseases that block airflow from the lungs and cause breathing difficulties.
-Chronic bronchitis (inflammation and narrowing of the airways or bronchial tubes) and emphysema (damage to the lining of the air sacs in the lungs) are often part of this condition.
+Chronic obstructive pulmonary disease or COPD refers to respiratory (lung) disease that blocks airflow in the lungs and cause breathing difficulties.
+Chronic bronchitis (inflammation of the airways or bronchial tubes) and emphysema (damage to the lining of the air sacs in the lungs) are often part of this condition.

-Your doctor may perform pulmonary function testing (spirometry) or arterial blood gas analysis to help diagnose this condition.
+Your doctor may perform lung (pulmonary) function testing, also called spirometry, or arterial blood gas analysis to help diagnose this condition.
 Chest x-ray or chest CT may be used to measure the extent of your disease.
 While there is no cure for COPD, your doctor may recommend lifestyle changes, therapies, medication and/or surgery to help relieve your symptoms.

 What is Chronic Obstructive Pulmonary Disease (COPD)?

-Chronic obstructive pulmonary disease (COPD) refers to pulmonary diseases that block airflow from the lungs and cause breathing difficulties.
+Chronic obstructive pulmonary disease (COPD) refers to pulmonary disease that blocks airflow in the lungs and cause breathing difficulties.
 Chronic bronchitis and emphysema are often part of this condition.

-Chronic bronchitis is the inflammation and narrowing of the airways or bronchial tubes.
-This inflammation can create excess mucus, blocking airflow.
-You may develop a long-standing cough, which occurs in order to clear the mucus from the airways.
-In order for bronchitis to be considered chronic, you must have a cough that lasts at least three months of the year for two years.
+Chronic bronchitis is the inflammation of the airways or bronchial tubes.
+This inflammation can create narrowing and excess mucus, blocking airflow.
+You may develop a long-standing cough, which occurs to clear the mucus from the airways.
+For bronchitis to be considered chronic, you must have a cough that lasts at least three months of the year for two years.

 Emphysema occurs when the linings of the air sacs are damaged and holes develop in the lungs.
 Once the air becomes trapped in these holes, the lungs slowly increase in size and lose their elasticity.
-This makes breathing more difficult because the lungs cannot exhale completely.
+This makes breathing more difficult because the lungs cannot exhale air completely.